Rosapenna Hotel and Golf Resort Sandy Hills Course Review

 Medal Tee: Par 72 – 6,345 Yards

-Visitor Times: 7 days a week from 1st March to 31st October (main playing season)
+Visitor Times: 7 days a week from 1st March to 31st October.

 Website: www.rosapenna.ie